Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Discussion

 In our simulation study, all covariates were assumed to be jointly independent.
 The assumption of independence may not hold in some cases and these should be investigated further.
 Since they carry similar information, adjusting for covariates which are moderately or highly correlated may yield smaller power increases than adjusting for approximately independent covariates.
 Future work might perform a simulation study to assess how different strengths of association between covariates impacts the results reported here.
 Another limitation of the current work is that adjustment was shown under only a single set of covariate effects within each endpoint.
-Previous simulations (not shown) showed that adjustment under weaker covariate effects, or not adjusting for strongly prognostic covariates, yielded only modest benefit.
+There is strong evidence in favor of covariate adjustment when the covariate effects are known to be strong.
+However, previous simulations (not shown) showed that adjustment under weaker covariate effects yielded only modest benefit.
 This finding was especially pronounced in the case of the non-linear endpoints.
-Future work might investigate a wider range of covariate effects to ascertain the magnitude that is required for covariate adjustment to be beneficial.
+Future work might investigate a wider range of covariate effects to ascertain the magnitude that is required for covariate adjustment to be more than just modestly beneficial, though this may be context dependent.